-Revealbot Auto-Boosting for Facebook posts is a tool helping you maximize reach and engagement of best performing Facebook page posts.
-Revealbot tracks organic performance of regular Facebook posts and, once a post meets your custom conditions for auto-promotion, it creates an ad set based on the post.
+Revealbot Post Boosting for Facebook and Instagram posts is a tool to help you maximize the reach and engagement of best-performing Facebook and Instagram page posts.
+Revealbot tracks the organic performance of regular Facebook or Instagram posts and, once a post meets your custom conditions for auto-promotion, it creates an ad set with an ad inside based on the post.

-With Revealbot, apart from regular automated rules, you can create as many auto-boosting rules as you like.
+With Revealbot, apart from regular automated rules, you can create as many post-boosting rules as you like.

 Select types of posts to boost; they can be published or scheduled.

 Set how many promoted posts you want to run simultaneously.
 If at any given time more posts qualify to be auto-boosted than the number you set here, Revealbot will prioritize posts with the latest publication date.
 You can find more about this setting here.

-With at least one condition selected, the Filters match section will give you a preview of posts currently qualifying for auto-boosting.
+The Filters match section will give you a preview of the posts currently matched and available for auto-boosting.

 Step 2 — Ad campaign objective and more settings

-Each new boosted post will be stored as a new ad set within one ad campaign, which you can create and name a new one or select the existing one.
+Each new boosted post will be stored as a new ad set within one ad campaign.
+On the Campaign tab, you can create and name a new one or select the existing one.

 Select an objective for the boosted posts ad campaign: